ADRI's Track Record on the International Cooperative Front

 ARD Training Workshop in Fiji - Dec 2019

 In Dec 2019, a training workshop on the diagnosis of ARDs was held in Suva, Fiji.
 The workshop was hosted by the College of Medicine, Nursing and Health Sciences, Fiji National University on the Pasifika Campus.
-The workshop was delivered by the ADRI in association with the WHO Country Office of Fiji.
+The workshop was delivered and sponsored by the ADRI’s Regional Collaboration Programme grant in association with the WHO Country Office of Fiji.

 The workshop provided the unique opportunity for members of the ADRI team to convene with representatives from varying backgrounds and disciplines including pathology, radiology, medicine, public health, nursing and the Ministry of Health to share expertise aimed to advance the Fijian capacity to detect, diagnose and treat cases of asbestos-related disease, with particular emphasis on mesothelioma.